-Len Webber was first elected as a Member of Parliament in October 2015 and re-elected in 2019 for the federal riding of Calgary Confederation.
-He sits as a member of the Conservative Party of Canada Caucus and is the elected Chair of the Conservative Alberta Caucus.
+Len Webber was first elected as a Member of Parliament in October 2015 and re-elected in 2019 and 2021 for the federal riding of Calgary Confederation.
+He sits as a member of the Conservative Party of Canada Caucus and is the re-elected Chair of the Conservative Alberta Caucus.

 He has sat as a member of the House of Commons Standing Committee on Health since 2015 and held the position of Vice-Chair in the 42nd Parliament.
 He was also a member of the Sub-Committee on Sports-Related Concussions in Canada and the special COVID-19 Committee which sat virtually throughout the pandemic.
-He currently sits as a member of the Public Accounts Committee.
+In the 43rd Parliament he sat as a member of the Public Accounts Committee.
 Currently he sits of the Standing Joint Committee of the House of Commons and Senate on the Scrutiny of Regulations.
-Len has also been a member of the Canada-Africa Parliamentary Association, and has been a member of the Canada-United States Inter-Parliamentary Group.
+Len has also been a member of the Canada-Africa Parliamentary Association and the Canada-United States Inter-Parliamentary Group.

 Before being elected to the House of Commons, Len had been elected to three terms as a Member of the Legislative Assembly of Alberta for the constituency of Calgary-Foothills.
 In his time as an MLA, Len served as Minister of Aboriginal Relations, Minister of International and Intergovernmental Relations, Deputy Government Whip, Parliamentary Assistant for Energy, as well as sitting on multiple boards and committees.

 In the 42nd Parliament he tabled Bill C-316 which would have allowed Canadians to indicate their willingness to become an organ donor through their annual tax return.
 The Bill passed the House of Commons unanimously at all stages, but failed to pass the Senate before the 2019 election was called.
 In December 2019, he was drawn first in the Private Members’ Business ‘lottery’ and has re-introduced his Bill for reconsideration in this Parliament.
 Bill C-210 was unanimously passed in the House of Commons in May 2021 and became law on June 21, 2021 after unanimous support in the Senate.

 Before becoming an MLA, Len was the vice-president and director of Webber Academy, a non-denominational university preparatory private school in Calgary.
 The academy provides advanced and challenging curriculum to about 1000 students from junior kindergarten to Grade 12.